Edwardo-H/stock-analysis/README.md

 ---
 ## Overview of Project
 ---
 Steve, a recent college graduate with a finance degree, had asked for assistance with analyzing green energy stocks on behalf of his parents who are interested in investing.
-Steve was impressed by the original workbook that was prepared and would now like to expand his dataset to include the entire stock market.
+Steve was impressed by the original workbook that was prepared for him and would now like to expand his dataset to include additional stocks.
 ---
 ### Purpose
 ---